Table of Contents

 You can still see the 20-foot walls (around 6 meters) encircling the old city in certain areas.
 Many of the top tourist attractions are in this area.

 Start day one of your tour of Marrakech at the landmark Koutoubia Mosque.
 It’s the largest mosque in the city, and the minaret rises 250 feet (70 meters).
 Though only the faithful are allowed inside, the outside is worth visiting.
+Its grandeur and splendor make it one of the best places to visit in Marrakech.

 It was built in the 12th century by the founder of Rabat, the current capital of the Kingdom of Morocco.
 Koutoubia has an interesting history as mosques are rarely destroyed as they are considered sacred.